-Prison Officers are key to ensuring the health, safety and wellbeing of residents, staff and visitors in their prisons.
-More importantly they play a vital role in reducing reoffending rates amongst residents, which is key to protecting public finances.
+Prison Officers are key to ensuring the health, safety and wellbeing of prisoners, staff and visitors in their prisons.
+More importantly they play a vital role in reducing reoffending rates amongst prisoners, which is key to protecting public finances.
 They do this through encouraging educational and vocational development and through an empathetic approach.

 A world of opportunity

 Our prisons hold a huge amount of variety and opportunity, with Prison Officers being able to progress into Operations Management or into specialist services such as Psychology, Education, Health or the Animal unit.
 There are also opportunities within our Prisoner Escorting service and Immigration Centres - and of course our other prisons.

 Because of our investment in safeguarding and rehabilitation, our prisons are calmer and can be very different to public prisons.
 You’ll also receive all the training and advice you’ll need from your friendly and supportive colleagues with job shadowing and buddy programmes in place.